samisarda/portfolio/README.md

-# samikshas.github.io
-Business Anayst
+BUSINESS ANALYST

 EDUCATION

-Virginia Tech, Alexandria, VA Master of Science - Business Analytics, May 2025, GPA: 3.95/4.0 Virginia Tech, Bachelor of Science - Cybersecurity Management Analytics, First Honors Graduate,Blacksburg, VA May 2024, CGPA: 4.0/4.0
+Master of Science - Business Analytics, May 2025

+Bachelor of Science - Cybersecurity Management Analytics, May 2024

-Narsee Monjee Institute of Management Studies (NMIMS), Mumbai, India, Bachelor of Technology - Computer Science Engineering (Data Science) , May 2024, CGPA: 3.67/4.0
+Bachelor of Technology - Computer Science Engineering (Data Science), May 2024
-(The bachelor's degrees were part of a collaborative dual-degree program between Virginia Tech and NMIMS, completed concurrently in 4 years, followed by a one-year master's degree.)

 PROFESSIONAL EXPERIENCE